jjuhala/HomeHub/README.md

 #### Please note that HomeHub is a work-in-process and is far from being ready.
-#### At the moment this project is in a very early stage and this read me is more of a description of what it will be.
-Because of such an early development stage I won't list which features work already and which don't.
+#### At the moment this read me is more of a description of what it will be.

 ### Features